-Business & Management
+Business & Entrepreneurship

 For full details of the curriculum, please use the link below.

-Mr James Hazeldine, BA
+- Mr James Hazeldine, BA

 Mr Hazeldine studied Economics and Politics at the University of Sheffield.
 He then went on to the University of London to study for a PGCE in Economics.
 He moved to Charterhouse in 2000 having worked at St George’s College, Weybridge and Ashville College in Harrogate.
-As well as teaching Micro Economics, Mr Hazeldine has held many posts over the years including Head of Careers, eight years as Housemaster of Bodeites and is now Housemaster of Girdlestoneites.
+As well as teaching Micro Economics, Mr Hazeldine has held many posts over the years including Head of Careers, eight years as Head of Bodeites and is now Head of Girdlestoneites.